-Being one of the first planned occupations in the city, Dandara is an example of the dream of producing food and services on one’s own land in order to make it autonomous.
-Social movements, whether for agrarian or urban reform, have united around an occupation project that joins their struggles: the “rururban” (rural and urban) proposal.
+Being one of the first planned occupations in the city, Dandara is an example of the dream of self-sufficiency achieved through producing food and providing services on one’s own land.
+Social movements, whether for agrarian or urban reform, have united around an occupation project that lends their struggles a collective voice: the “rururban” (rural and urban) proposal.
 This is an expression of the fluidity that exists between rural and urban counterparts (in the plural, thus expressing their multiplicity).
 Rural and urban areas are not alone; there is a co-dependency between the two that is quotidian.
-Dandara makes it possible to deepen this convergence of agendas, of movements coming from different spaces, both rural and urban.
-There is no sense in divisions which would prevent a unified housing project that is a support-base for so many families living in conditions of poverty.
-This effort generates a pertinent reflection on society and especially on the State, which has hitherto regarded rural and urban movements as absolutely distinct issues.
-This distinction is maintained despite the deep history of migration in this country—the resulting interconnections, and inter-dependencies inherent in these ways of life.
+Dandara makes it possible to deepen this convergence of agendas and movements, coming from different spaces, both rural and urban.
+There is no sense of division that would be an obstacle to this unified housing project that is a support-base for so many families living in poverty.
+This effort persuades a pertinent reflection on society and especially on the state, which has hitherto regarded rural and urban movements as distinct issues.
+This is maintained despite the deep history of migration in this country—the resulting interconnections, and inter-dependencies inherent in these ways of life.
 Still, the juridical, municipal, state, and federal bureaucracies choose to dissociate the demands of one from the other.
-The rururban project, therfore, is more than a unifying agenda of the movements, it also bring into view the debate of field and city.
+The rururban project, therefore, is more than a unifying agenda of the movements; it also focuses on the rural–urban debate.

-The planned rururban project, that is Dandara, was predetermined from the experience lived by the locals, which allowed for ambitious plans to be transformed into achievable realities possible in that moment.
+The planned rururban project, that is Dandara, was predetermined from the experience of the locals, which allowed for ambitious plans to be transformed into realities achievable in that moment.
 This model of occupation, comprising two ways of life, has initiated its own trajectory.
-Increasingly in the metropolitan region of Belo Horizonte, there are occupations that denominate rururban areas and fight to remain in the territory with their unique standing as rururban occupations.
+Increasingly in the MRBH, some occupations dominate rururban areas and fight to remain in the territory with their unique standing as rururban occupations.
 The dynamics of this model become autonomous even in this aspect.
 The concept itself is redefined not only by residents, but also by other movements that incorporate this term in their struggle for access to housing.
-While it is possible to map the definition of the planned rururban project from the movements of the Belo Horizonte occupation, the directions it takes remain unique and fluid.
+While it is possible to map the definition of the planned rururban project from the movements of the Belo Horizonte occupation, the directions it takes remain unique and flexible.

 Another important aspect that emerged from the analysis of this work is the fundamental role of the support networks in the consolidation and permanence of the occupation.
-The collective work carried out by its supporters continues to produce a current that strengthens the inhabitants and militants, and which—perhaps as the main point of their involvement—produces an immeasurable exchange of knowledge and experiences.
+The collective work carried out by its supporters continues to strengthen the inhabitants and militants, and which—perhaps as the main purpose of their involvement—produces an immeasurable exchange of knowledge and experiences.

-The empathy that these spaces promote constructs a society based on equity and social justice, but without romanticisation.
-An experience such as this, of occupying, with the involvement of future professionals, as in the case of those from universities, can promote (trans)formation in these individuals.
-Whether it affects their ultimate choice of profession or career, their understanding of this world will never be the same.
-The same logic pervades all the groups that are involved.
-Furthermore, the strength that these spaces bring to the families that find themselves in situations like those presented in this paper, beyond any bonds of empathy, give power to their construction and political participation.
-There is a process of emancipation and autonomy in the act of occupying, and the support networks contribute considerably to the strengthening and maintenance of this process.
+The empathy promoted by these spaces constructs a society based on equity and social justice, but without romanticization.
+An act of occupying, with the involvement of future professionals, such as university students, can promote (trans)formation in these individuals.
+Whether it affects their ultimate choice of profession or career, their understanding of this world will be transformed.
+The same logic applies to all the groups that are involved.
+Furthermore, the strength that these spaces bring to the families that find themselves in situations described here, gives power to their construction and political participation.
+There is a process of emancipation and autonomy in the act of occupation, and the support networks contribute considerably to the strengthening and maintenance of this process.

 Final Remarks: Dandara’s Current Challenges